adyen-examples/adyen-step-by-step-integration-workshop/README.md

 We've added **two things** to the existing functionality here:
 * the `onSubmit(...)` event handler
-* the `handleResponse(response, component)` function to handle the response (which is doing a simple redirect based on the response)
+* the `handleOnPaymentCompleted`/`handleOnPaymentFailed` function to handle the response (which is doing a simple redirect based on the response)

 ```js